pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 I had also previously read and greatly enjoyed Cal Newport's **"Deep Work"**, a book which essentially sparked my interest in the topic.

-These books made me realise I could use this new set of certifications as an opportunity to experiment with different learning styles, applying what I was learning from the books, as I was learning it.
+These books made me realise I could use this new set of certifications as an opportunity to experiment with a different learning style, applying what I was learning from the books, as I was learning it, and incorporating the advise and techniques they promote.

 # Disclaimer